beesmalley/crawlyboy/README.txt

     I suggest creating a new branch or using the "prototype" branch to make changes and test them and then later merging to main.

+7/19/23 BEETHOVEN

+    hoping to make an export button today so instead of just seeing the web data printed onto the gui, we can export that information into a JSON.
+Also!
+Since we are using javax.swing, i can confirm the application is indeed multithreaded. woohoo!

+    UPDATE: Export button has been added.
+User is able to choose where to export the file to and it will create a JSON with the object data for the WebsiteInfo object.

+    Things left to do:
+        - A lot of websites don't use the meta tags for keywords and some websites don't have those meta tags at all, so some of the entries show up blank.
+Not sure what a good solution is for this yet but I'm sure there is one
+        - She is a pretty ugly GUI and I just think we could make her look better
+        - She is only executable from the terminal currently.
+So I'm also trying to add like an executable jar as a application icon so running it is more straight forward